-Marks 1 and 2 are used as a reference for initial wheel alignment.
+Marks (1) and (2) are used as a reference for initial wheel alignment.
 Marks should be in roughly the same position on both left and right sides of wheel.

 - 1. Place the motorcycle in an upright position with the front wheel clamped in a wheel vise. - 2.
-Make note of adjuster locations 1) and 2). - 3.
-Raise the rear of the motorcycle so the rear tire can be freely rotated.
+Remove saddlebags if equipped. - 3.
+Make note of adjuster locations 1 and 2.

-4. Loosen axle nut 3 and retighten to the ADJUSTMENT SPECIFICATION during the adjustment procedure.
+- 4. Raise the rear of the motorcycle so the rear tire can be freely rotated. - 5.
+Loosen axle nut (3) and retighten to the ADJUSTMENT SPECIFICATION during the adjustment procedure.